 “I have directly interacted with the client on every case on which I have been staffed.
 Having these personal connections gives me a strong sense of ownership of my work.”

-- Jane Zenzi Li Carter, Associate, San Francisco
+- Jane Zenzi Li Carter, Senior Associate, San Francisco

 My practice focuses on intellectual property litigation.